 VO Admin Dashboard: The tool is operated since mid-May 2011.
 According to Google Analytics from 1st May 2011 to the end of March 2012 the tool got 237 unique visitors, 1056 visits and 4601 page view.
 Given the scope for which the tool was developed (it is for VO Managers and Administrators), we consider this result as very good, meaning that the tool is being access by VO users as well.
 Moreover, the fact that the average visit duration is of more than 4 h and that 77.65% represents visitors that have returned, means that the tool is fulfilling its purpose, and it is really used on the VO daily work.

-LFCBrowseSE was developed following a request from Life Science VRC, and it extensively used by this community for SE decommission purposes.
-It has a valuable potential to be used by other communities.
+LFCBrowseSE was developed following a request from the Life Science VRC, and was extensively used by this community for SE decommissioning purposes.
+However it has a valuable potential for other communities as well.

 The VO Operations Portal is currently under test but already supports 4 Vos: biomed, phys.vo.ibergrid.eu, prod.vo.eu-eela.eu and vo.plgrid.pl.